-- All references in the text and notes must be specified by the authors’ last names and date of publication together with page numbers if given.
+- All references in the text and notes must be specified by the author’s last name and date of publication, together with the page number, if given.

 - Do not use ibid., op. cit., infra., supra.
 Instead, show the subsequent citation of the same source in the same way as the first.

 - Where et al. is used in textual citations, this should always be upright, not italic.

 - Check that all periodical data are included – volume, issue and page numbers, publisher, place of publication, etc.